The annual peer-reviewed journal, MUSICultures

 Authors who wish to have an article considered for publication should send an electronic copy to Heather Sparling, Editor.

-The Review Editors are Jessica Roda (French) and Eric Hung (English).
+The Review Editors are Marie-Christine Parent (French) and Eric Hung (English).
 Although unsolicited reviews are not accepted, suggestions for items to review (including books, films, and websites) are.
 For guidelines on how to write an academic review, please consult Wendy Belcher's Writing the Academic Book Review.

 1. The article text should be typed, double-spaced (including explanatory endnotes, quotations, song texts, Reference List, and captions for figures and illustrations) and submitted as an attached electronic file (Word format).
 Quotations longer than three lines should be separate and indented on the left side of the page.
 Articles in the Journal are normally between 5,000 and 7,500 words.